 // Argument of type '(a: number) => string' is not assignable to parameter of type 'Fn<number, number>'.

-This obviously doesn’t type-check, since the show function doesn’t satisfy the Fn<A, A> type - the type is too restrictive.
+type - the type is too restrictive.
 When composing functions, the argument and return type of the function don’t have to be the same.
 The only requirement is that the return type of one function is a subtype of the argument type of the one next in the list.

-A function like that kind of composeMany is not possible to exhaustively type in TS - or most statically-typed languages, for that matter.
+is not possible to exhaustively type in TS - or most statically-typed languages, for that matter.
 The best you can do is to commit atrocities on the type system by listing each arity as its own overload or use a library that has already done it for you.

 For a relatively common use case like function composition, using a library might be fine.
-But what if you’d like to compose functions a little differently, for example by taking into account that one of them might return null?
+But what if you’d like to compose functions a little differently, for example by taking into account that one of them might return null

 type MaybeFn<A, V> = (a: A) => V | null